outdreamer/build-a-cure-1/docs/tasks/ideas.md

 to do: organize into docs

+  - risk based on key metrics like:
+    - max price of a good, given its relative value cap, absent of extreme or phase shift conditions like war
+    - 'risk caps' (worst case scenario as a standard) and 'potential caps' (potential value of good's attributes/components) in various market condition types (applying filters to avoid worst positions)
+    - attribute combinations that create phase shifts (alignments, resolved conflicts)
+    - intersecting interfaces that can override logical positions (social interface can influence even basic good prices like vitamins/food)
+    - variance flow (adjacent input/outputs/systems compromised)
+    - exploit potential (exploits can be assumed as guaranteed, so investments in easily exploited products should be either concentrated to guard against these, or distributed)

+  - core investment attributes:
+    - fundamental
+    - abstract
+    - produces a valuable attribute in relevant problem space
+    - produces a proxy for work (trust)
+    - can override fundamental rules (like those regarding power structures)
+    - can increase interaction rate/space
+    - produces attribute alignments & other important system objects that output change, stability, or other valuable system attributes
+    - captures previously unhandled variance
+    - interface good (an average/limit, a currency, an interim good)

   - analyzing just by change rate makes it less likely to spot other patterns like overlap/intersection of patterns

   - difference develops where there's potential for new interactions to develop (so a steady or increasing rate of change) & intent (like a possible gain from the difference)